FA2024-ECE-461-Project/ECE-461-Project-Repo/README.md

 ./run URL_FILE
 ```

 Here, URL_FILE refers to a text file (such as url.txt) that contains a list of npm package URLs or names.
-The program will process each package, compute its score, and provide a detailed report on the quality and popularity of each package.
+The program will process each package, compute its score, and provide a detailed report on the quality of each package.